warith-harchaoui/nexteco/README.md

 ## What NextEco is not

-NextEco does not try to replace cloud billing platforms, observability suites, or enterprise carbon accounting systems.
+NextEco does not try to replace cloud billing platforms, observability suites or enterprise carbon accounting systems.

 It solves a narrower problem: